Howard County child custody lawyer

 Legal custody

-Even if one parent has sole or primary physical custody, the Court may still order that important decisions be made jointly.
+Even if one parent has sole or primary physical custody, the Court may still order to make crucial decisions jointly.

 Cooperation is crucial

-In the case of either joint legal custody or shared physical custody, it is important that the parents can get along well enough with each other to make a joint arrangement work.
-For the most part, parents are expected to stick to a plan and work out disagreements between themselves without rushing back to court every time a problem arises.
+In the case of either joint legal custody or shared physical custody, the parents must get along well enough with each other to make a collaborative arrangement work.
+For the most part, parents are expected to stick to a plan and work out disagreements without rushing back to Court whenever a problem arises.

-Ongoing litigation can be harmful to the child and may not always be the best solution.
-However, in appropriate circumstances, we assist parties in post-divorce motions and litigation to make sure their needs are met.
+Ongoing litigation can harm the child and may not always be the best solution.
+However, in appropriate circumstances, we assist parties in post-divorce motions and litigation to meet their needs.

-Howard County child custody cases often involve a variety of complex issues, all of which revolve around doing what is best for the child.
+Howard County child custody cases often involve various complex issues, all of which revolve around doing what is best for the child.

 Legal custody

-While many co-parents are capable of making collaborative decisions regarding their child’s education, religion, and health care, there may be times when one parent wants or needs the final say.
+While many co-parents can make collaborative decisions regarding their child’s education, religion, and health care, there may be times when one parent wants or needs the final say.

 Whether sole or joint, the Court must consider the child’s best interests in making decisions about legal custody.
 Most often, the Court will favor joint legal custody unless one parent can prove that this arrangement would be detrimental to the child.